jeffwdoak/vasp_scripts/README.md

 bands_around_fermi2.sh - Slightly different version of the above script.

+bondlengths.py - This program calculates the bond lengths between all the atoms in a unit cell,
+                 read from a POSCAR or CONTCAR like file.
+Bond lengths are calculated between an atom in the unit cell and all other atoms in the same unit cell, and those in the 26 surrounding unit cells, to get all possible nearest neighbor bond lengths.
+                 The bond length calculator can output results in several ways.
+A large table containing all bond lengths (27 per pair of atoms) is written to a file 'bigbond.out'.
+In addition, bond length calculator can search for a given number of closest bonds between one type of atom and atoms of other, given types.
+Average bond lengths and standard deviations are output for this calculation.				                     		#

 cleanvasp.sh  - Script to perform various tasks to clean-up VASP calculation outputs.
 Main uses of
                 cleanvasp.sh include:
                   - cleanvasp.sh -r : removes all VASP calculation outputs allowing for a re-run of